beezee/codegrader/README.md

 development team.

 To get started, drag <a href="javascript:(function(){var i=document.getElementById('codegrader-iframe')||document.createElement('iframe'),u=window.location.href.split('/');if(u[5]!=='commit'){alert('This only works on commit pages');return;};i.style.position='fixed';i.style.top='0px';i.style.right='10px';i.style.width='200px';i.style.height='800px';i.id='codegrader-iframe';i.src='http://codegrader.co/grade/'+u[3]+'/'+u[4]+'/'+u[6];if(!document.getElementById('codegrader-iframe'))document.body.appendChild(i);}());">
-this bookmarklet</a> to your toolbar, open a github commit page, and click.
+this bookmarklet</a> to your toolbar, and click it from a github commit page.

 Once you've graded one commit, you can access your dashboard at http://codegrader.co to view all your generated scorecards.